Football in Thailand: History

 In 1916, King Vajiravudh founded "The Football Association of Thailand under Patronage of His Majesty the King."

 The first Siamese match against National Team as long as can be founded by historical evidence was in 1930, between Siam and French Indochinese Union Team with the state visit of King Prajadhipok.
-The result is the big win for the Siamese for 4-0.
+The result is the win for the Siamese for 3-2.

 After the 1932 Revolution.
 The Royal Golden Trophy has been stopped by the Political reason as Khana Ratsadon is anti-imperialism ideology political group, the tournament replaced by The DPE Students Cup (DPE - Department of Physical Education) after 1934.

 After that the association joined the FIFA in 1925 and AFC in 1957.

 Thailand national football team joined Olympic Games first time in Australia in 1956.

 The first football stadium, Suphachalasai Stadium, was built in 1935.
 King's Cup, the first football cup was introduced in 1968.
 And then two years later, Queen's Cup, a national cup competition, started in 1970.